The this keyword in JavaScript

 Constructor form

-A constructor function is meant to be called using the new
+A constructor function is meant to be called using the new keyword, in this

-will refer to the object being produced:
+form, this will refer to the object being produced:

 1 2 3 4 5 6 7 8 9 10 11 | var MyConstructor = function (name) { this.name = name; this.sayName = function () { return 'Hello ' + this.name; }; }; var myObj = new MyConstructor('Chuck'); myObj.name; // 'Chuck' myObj.sayName(); // 'Hello Chuck' |